Quick Start

 Step 3: Create a Prompt

 You are a friendly assistant.
-Greet the user by name and suggest
+Your goal is to greet the user by nameand suggest a fun activity based on their preference.HUMAN message:

 Scope automatically detects {{name}} and {{preference}} as variables.